-This is the generalised term for a digital currency.
+This is the generalised term for digital currency.
 Currencies such as Bitcoin, Ether, and Pluton are all forms of cryptocurrency.

 A decentralised exchange is an exchange in which the trades occur directly between users in a peer to peer format rather than through a third party.
 This exchange format ensures maximum security and allows our users to stay in control of their own funds.

 ETH or PLU

-In addition to being represented by their names - Bitcoin, Ether, and Pluton - cryptocurrencies are often represented by three capital letters such as BTC, ETH and PLU.
+In addition to being represented by their names - Ether, and Pluton - cryptocurrencies are often represented by three capital letters such as ETH and PLU.